-Given that the work is mainly pump replacement and the work will be done by 5-8 workers with the duration less than two weeks no significant social impacts are envisaged.
+Given that the work is mainly pump replacement and the work will be done by few workers for no more than two to three weeks no significant social impacts are envisaged.
 There could be potential risks of occupation and community health and safety during the replacement of the electric pump.
 During the operation phase, potential competition and dispute over water from the improved irrigation scheme may be arising between those who can access and those who cannot benefit from the subproject and between upstream and downstream water users.